Guides

 4. Scan the codes — the DTC tells you exactly what triggered it.

-5. Don't force-clear and push through — the protection exists for a reason.
+5. Do not force-clear and push through — the protection exists for a reason.

 Download on the App Store